discreetlogcontracts/dlcspecs/Introduction.md

 An oracle is an entity signing messages in reaction to real-world events.
 Before event occurrence the oracle advertises a public nonce that will be used to later produce a signature.
-The public key used for signing must also be known in advance, but need to be unique for each event.
+The public key used for signing must also be known in advance, but does not need to be unique for each event.
-Once the event has occurred they release a signed message over the event outcome using the previously advertised nonce.
+Once the event has occurred an oracle releases a signed message over the event outcome using the previously advertised nonce (and public key).

 An important feature of DLC is that oracle signatures can be used without an explicit request from the contract participants.
 This characteristic is the reason for the "discreet log" part of the name, as the protocol, depending on its implementation and instantiation, enables parties to hide traces of their contracts to the oracle.